LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 ### Q1 — Baseline XGBoost (Distance & Angle Only)

-The first step was to train a **baseline XGBoost model** using only the `shot_distance` and `shot_angle` features.
+The first step was to train a **baseline XGBoost model** using only the `distance_from_net` and `angle_from_net` features.
-This model served as a comparison to the fully tuned models trained later with the complete feature set.
+This model served as a comparison to Logistic Regression and provided a baseline before incorporating all engineered features.

 **Training setup:**
-- Train shape: (262,031 × 32)
+- Train shape: (262,031 × 3)
-- Validation shape: (65,311 × 32)
+- Validation shape: (65,311 × 3)
-- Subsampled training set: (65,507 × 1,205)
-- Optimizer: `XGBoostClassifier` (default parameters)
+- Optimizer: `XGBClassifier` (default parameters)
 - Evaluation metric: `roc_auc`

 **Results:**